 Physicians who are in the United States under a J-1 visa must return to their home country for two years upon completing their graduate medical education.
-Under the Conrad 30 Waiver Program (the Program), each state's department of health is authorized to recommend up to 30 Foreign Medical Graduates (FMGs) completing their training receive a waiver of the return home requirement from U.S. Citizenship and Immigration Services (USCIS) each year.
-To receive this waiver, J-1 physicians must work full-time in federally designated Health Professional Shortage Areas (HPSAs), Medically Underserved Areas (MUAs), or Medically Underserved Populations (MUPs)1 for a period of three years.
+Annually, under the Conrad 30 J-1 Visa Waiver Program, each state's department of health is authorized to recommend that up to 30 Foreign Medical Graduates (FMGs) completing their training receive a waiver of the return home requirement from U.S. Citizenship and Immigration Services (USCIS).
+To receive this waiver in Texas, J-1 physicians must work full-time at a facility located in a federally designated Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA)1 for a period of at least three years.